stefangordon/azure-storage-gzip-encoding/README.md

   -f, --container           Required.
 Container to search in.

+  -w, --wildcardcors        Enable wildcard CORS for this storage account.

   -x, --cacheage            (Default: 2592000) Duration for cache control max
                             age header, in seconds.
 Default 2592000 (30 days).